 However, over the past year, I’ve been trying to master the art of whole-grain bread baking.
 Baking yeast breads (not quick-cooking) is very time consuming, so I don’t do it all that often, but when I make the time for it, the results are always marvelous.

-These bagels did not take nearly as long as some breads I’ve made in the past.
+These whole wheat bagels did not take nearly as long as some breads I’ve made in the past.
 They really only require one hour of “hands-on” time.
 You can handle that, can’t you?

 I first attempted making bagels one time about a year ago, but this recipe turned out much, much better.
 I think having completed the process once before (errr…learning from my mistakes) really helped.
 Additionally, this time around I used White Whole Wheat flour, which makes for a lighter and less dense bagel than regular Whole Wheat flour.

 If you make the dough the night before, like I did, all you have to do it pull it out of the fridge the next morning and allow it to come to room temperature (about 30 minutes).
 Before you know it, you will have freshly baked bagels within the hour!

 You can top your bagels with whatever you like.
 I opted for sesame seeds and rolled oats.
 Next time I am going to take a stab at Cinnamon Raisin bagels – my childhood favorite.

 After baking, these bagels are crunchy on the outside and soft on the inside.
 They are the perfect size for my liking (slightly smaller than the typical bakery bagel).
 We ate these as soon as I pulled them out of the oven alongside scrambled eggs.
 It was the perfect protein and whole-grain packed breakfast to keep us going until lunch.